-March 2020 Note: If you are a faculty member or a faculty support consultant in the middle of having to quickly move online, be sure to share this set of Ten Best Practices for Teaching Online.
+April 2020 Note: If you are a faculty member or a faculty support consultant in the middle of having to quickly move online, be sure to share this set of Ten Best Practices for Teaching Online.
 This library of tips answers many questions about teaching online.
 Also check the posts in the Thoughts on Teaching blog at this site.
 The post on Four Types of Discussion Forums might be of particular interest and help.
 If you have other questions , contact me at judith followed by designingforlearning.org.
+Note: If the book — The Online Teaching Survival Guide — that organizes all these tips into four phases of a course is out of stock at Amazon, check the publisher website at Wiley.com.

 I am in the process of reviewing, updating sometimes and verifying the links in this online library of coaching tips.
 Many of the tips — 95 to 120 — have not been online before; others are quite old in Internet time and specific to tools which are no more.
 These tips are still useful, however, for the underlying philosophy.
 In the meantime, be sure to enjoy them and the book that has organized and categorized these tips.
 The book also features key foundational chapters on core learning theorists, such as Dewey, Vygotsky, Bruner, etc as well as core learning principles and best practices.